charukiewicz/hs-isbn/README.md

 ## Development

 This library is developed using a [Nix](https://nixos.org/nix/) shell.
 The environment is specified in `shell.nix`.
 You can enter the environment with `nix` installed via `nix-shell`.
-The `nix-shell` will install sandboxed copies of `cabal-install`, `ghcid`, `entr`, and `cmake`, which are the utilities necessary to build the project, run the tests, and create a local copy of the documentation.
+The `nix-shell` will install sandboxed copies of `cabal-install`, `ghcid`, `entr`, and `gnumake`, which are the utilities necessary to build the project, run the tests, and create a local copy of the documentation.

 #### Entering the development environment and runnning tests